Parque Portugal

 The heritage tram line around the park opened in 1972 and uses four historic trams.
 The tramway was newly built at that time and opened only four years after the termination of the city's last tram service.

-In July 2007, Campinas readers of the Correio Popular newspaper and the Cosmo site have voted Lagoa do Taquaral as one of the "Seven Wonders of Campinas".
+In July 2007, readers of the Correio Popular newspaper and the Cosmo site in Campinas voted Lagoa do Taquaral as one of the "Seven Wonders of Campinas".

 Swimming pools in Parque Portugal's Balneario.